gregology/gregology.github.io/_posts/2017-05-30-boat-shopping-finding-a-boat-for-us-and-our-cats-sailing-sv-catsaway-ep-02.md

 Able SeaCat Hercules - An affectionate black kitty who loves unconditionally and is pretty chill about things - as long as his family is with him.

 Credits
-“Up In My Jam (All Of A Sudden)” by the talented Kubbi is licensed under a  Creative Commons License.
+"Up In My Jam (All Of A Sudden)" by the talented Kubbi is licensed under a  Creative Commons License.
-“Waves and footprints” from opening scene is from the useful website Videezy.com Special thanks to Ripple Training for the intro to Final Cut Pro - https://www.youtube.com/channel/UC-Qy-4esLdXmO1F6k5kz0Qg
+"Waves and footprints" from opening scene is from the useful website Videezy.com Special thanks to Ripple Training for the intro to Final Cut Pro - https://www.youtube.com/channel/UC-Qy-4esLdXmO1F6k5kz0Qg